dannytrigo/esphome-aok-blinds/README.md

 2. See `blinds.yaml` for a complete example.
 3. Flash, then for each blind:
    - Hold the PROG button on the motor head until the motor jogs.
-   - Within 10 s, press the matching "Pair" button in HA.
+   - Within 10 s, press the matching "Program" button in HA.
    - Motor jogs to confirm.
+   - Use the cover's **Up** button to complete the pairing handshake.

 If a blind's UP/DOWN are reversed after pairing, press its "Reverse" button once.